Things To Do

 :

-Start your day with a visit to the Cádiz Cathedral, where you can marvel at its stunning Baroque architecture and climb the bell tower for panoramic views of the city.
+Start your day with a leisurely stroll through the cobbled streets of Cádiz's historic center.
+Visit the iconic Cádiz Cathedral, where you can admire its stunning baroque architecture and climb to the bell tower for panoramic views of the city.
+Enjoy a breakfast of churros and hot chocolate at a local café, soaking in the vibrant atmosphere of the bustling square.

 afternoon